 When there are mortgage market abnormalities, we must take advantage to get the lowest rate and best terms possible.

-1) The average 15-year mortgage rate is way below the average 5/1 ARM and 7/1 AM rate.
+1) The average 15-year mortgage rate was way below the average 5/1 ARM and 7/1 AM rate.
 Therefore, you should take advantage.

 2) The average 30-year mortgage rate has been lagging behind while the 10-year bond yield has been going up.
 Therefore, the 30-year fixed rate mortgage looks very enticing as well.

 Don't Miss Mortgage Abnormalities

 With so much euphoria over the opening up of the economy, it's worth focusing on the 1%.

 Since August 4, 2020, the 10-year bond yield has been creeping higher.
 It's gone from a low of about 0.51% to a high of about 0.85% before the presidential election results.
 On a percentage change basis, this 67% move higher was massive.

 However, during this 67% upward swing in the 10-year bond yield, the average rate on a 30-year fixed mortgage continued to decline to a low of ~2.76% on average.
 I didn’t write about it at first because I thought it was a temporary glitch in the matrix.
 However, after more than three months, this abnormality is definitely worth recognizing.